 The [physical] [impossibility] of [WOMEN] in the [WORLD] of [someone] [living]

-Installation: paintings, acryl mirror, design furniture, room spray, empty cosmetic packages, coffe table books, ipod with playlist
+Installation: oil paintings on canvas and cosmetic packages (dimensions variable), acryl mirror, design furniture, room spray, coffe table books, ipod with playlist

 Xhibit /Academy of Fine Arts Vienna, 2016

 possible with the support of:

 Hans Ashley Scheirl, Andreas Spiegl, Mano Krach, Roberta Lima, Mihaela Tatar, Felicitas Thun-Hohenstein, Ruth Lackner, Sofia Ntontis, Stefan Kundrat, Arnold Löschnauer, Herbert Derler and the Academy of Fine Arts Vienna

 “In her diploma project, the self-portrait, or ‘Seflie’, was the focus of interest, more precisely the transfer of the digital self-portrait into the medium of oil painting.
 The highly promising diploma researched or questioned the following aspects: the (co-)construction of reality through the performative, the breaking of the myth of ‘woman’ as nature, the conscious appropriation of the (male) gaze, the female orgasm and death.”
 University Professor MA.
 Ashley Hans Scheirl

 The installation of the paintings mirrored a disassembled kaleidoscope: the paintings are reclining on three reflexive shelves.
 The illusion a kaleidoscope entails, of having endless possibilities of images based actually on the same objects rotating themselves, can be transcribed onto the whole selfie culture: it is the same object repeating itself endlessly under the illusion of it being something new with each ‘upload’.